 Residents are billed quarterly the first week of January, April, July and October for utilities.
-Bills are due by the end of the billing moth.
-Residents may mail payments to city hall, use the 24-hour drop-box at city hall, drop the payment off in person, sign up for Auto-Pay, pay online.
+Bills are due by the end of the billing month.
+Residents may mail payments to city hall, use the 24-hour drop-box at city hall, drop the payment off in person, sign up for autoPay, pay online.

-The City of Shorewood negotiated with CenterPoint Energy in 2017, and Xcel Energy in 2018 to establish franchises fees.
+The City of Shorewood negotiated with CenterPoint Energy in 2017, and Xcel Energy in 2018 to establish franchise fees.
 They will appear as a line item on your bill as “City Franchise fee”.
 The fee is $4 per month for each utility for those with single-family type meters.
-The City Council has committed that these funds be dedicated for street improvement projects.
+The City Council has committed that these funds be dedicated for street improvement projects and stormwater improvement projects.